Overview

 SHORTEST k GROUP

-To get paths with the 1-st to k
+To select paths with the 1-st to k

--th shortest lengths in each partition, use the selector SHORTEST k GROUP
+-th shortest lengths in each partition, use SHORTEST k GROUP

 .
-The selector groups paths by length and sorts the groups in ascending order by length, then selects all paths in the first k
+It groups paths by length and sorts the groups in ascending order by length, then selects all paths in the first k

 groups.